-Just like we measure the revenue and turnover rates for a business, its corporate reputation is equally as important, yet more difficult to measure.
+Just like we measure a business’s revenue and turnover rates, its corporate reputation is equally as important yet more challenging to measure.
 Despite our inability to precisely “calculate” corporate reputation, the future of your business relies on your ability to keep it in good standing.

-It’s so important, in fact, that 97 percent of travel business owners say online reputation management is important to their business.
+It’s so important, in fact, that 97 percent of travel business owners say online reputation management is vital to their business.
+We also see this in airlines.
+Would you pay more for a flight ticket if the airline had a more favorable reputation?

 - Why corporate reputation matters